 - Lean enterprise management

-Logistics management applicants must have 5-10 years of experience in the logistics field.
+Depending on the company, individuals with industry experience and a general Bachelor of Business Administration may be considered for a logistics management role.
+Typically, logistics management applicants must have 5-10 years of experience in the logistics field.
 Additionally, 2-5 years of management experience is typically required, preferably in logistics or supply-chain management.
-Some hands-on experience is typically acquired through college internship programs.
-Most logistics managers attain their positions after years of service in areas such as logistics coordination or procurement.
+Most logistics managers attain their positions after years of service in areas, such as logistics coordination or procurement.

 Licenses and Certifications

 While not required, voluntary certifications for logistics managers are available through industry organizations, such as the American Society of Transportation and Logistics (www.astl.org) and the Association for Operations Management (www.apics.org).
-In order to become certified through the ASTL, applicants must meet education or work experience requirements and pass a 6-part exam comprising three required exams and three elective exams.
-In order to qualify for APICS's Certified Supply Chain Professional or Certified in Production and Inventory Management credential, logistics managers must successfully complete a 5-part test.
+To become certified through the ASTL, applicants must meet education or work experience requirements and pass a 6-part exam comprising three required exams and three elective exams.
+To qualify for APICS's Certified Supply Chain Professional or Certified in Production and Inventory Management credential, logistics managers must successfully complete a 5-part test.

 Bachelor's degree and master's degree programs are available for those seeking training in logistics, as well as continuing education opportunities and advanced certifications.